rupalipemare/Mongoose-Demo/README.md

 Basic authenication for login is done using passport and passport local We have simple dashboard from where in we login or sign up

-As the demo requires mongoDb , make sure mongodb is insatlled in system
+As the demo requires mongoDb , make sure mongodb is installed in system

-Simple userListing , add new user, update user and delete user is done
+Simple userListing , add new user, update user and delete user is done Have also added validation to user schema during create and update user.
+Used pre save middleware to bcrypt the user password during saving the data to mongodb.